UX Audit Services for Web and Mobile Products

 Research by Jakob Nielsen established that 5 users find approximately 85% of usability problems in a product.
 For a focused audit of a specific flow, 5 to 8 users is sufficient to identify the significant problems.
 For products with very different user types (for example, admin users vs. end users with different workflows), separate test sessions with each user type are more useful than increasing the total number of participants.
 We scope the user testing component based on the number of distinct user types in your product.

 The audit delivers a prioritised findings report with specific design direction for each finding.
 Many clients use the report to brief their internal design team or a separate design sprint.
-For clients who want RaftLabs to design the fixes, the audit transitions into a design engagement scoped based on the audit findings -- the highest-severity items first.
+For clients who want RaftLabs to design the fixes, the audit transitions into a design engagement scoped based on the audit findings, the highest-severity items first.
 The audit is a standalone service with a fixed cost regardless of whether a subsequent design project follows.

 Work with us